atomtables/AstatineOS/README.md

 ## How? (can you demo this yourself)?
 Build it yourself using all the dependencies above.

-Or, download an ISO from the releases section below and test it out yourself on [https://copy.sh/v86].
+Or, download an ISO from the releases section below and test it out yourself on [https://copy.sh/v86] (i tried using copy.sh but i don't think it likes the format of the disk or maybe its being corrupted by my internet, so you can also demo with qemu-system-i386 or qemu-system-x86_64).

 ## it works on real hardware bro trust me
 source: this video